enchant97/project-ideas/README.md

 - src/ - contains the example solutions
 - content/ - contains the raw markdown files

+## Contributing
+Contributions are welcome, however ensure you have read and accepted the guidelines and terms.
+These can be found [here](https://projects.enchantedcode.co.uk/info/contributing/) or in `content/info/contributing.md` file.

 ## License
 This project is: Copyright (c) 2022 Leo Spratt under the below licenses, which shown in more detail in the `LICENSE.txt` file: